DianaAvram/Mesh-Network-Old/nRF5_SDK_1530/examples/ble_peripheral/ble_app_blinky/README.md

 Documentation on how to successfully run examples on Thingy:52 devices<a name="TOP"></a>
 ===================
-Here is an explanation on how this code runs and how to make it run on the Nordic device:
+Here is an explanation on how to load the provided code on the Thingy devices.
 ## Hardware needed ##
 - 2 x [Thingy:52](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-52)
 - 1 x [nRF52840 Board](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)